Find a Solution That Grants Peace of Mind Schedule a Meeting

 Chapter 11 bankruptcy is primarily geared toward businesses, but individuals with substantial debt and assets may also file.
 This type of bankruptcy allows debtors to reorganize their debts while continuing to operate their businesses.

 In Chapter 11, the debtor proposes a reorganization plan that outlines how they intend to repay their debts over time.
-This plan must be approved by the creditors and the court.
+This plan must be approved by the creditors and the Bankruptcy Court.

 Chapter 13 Bankruptcy

-Chapter 13 bankruptcy, also known as a "wage earner's plan," allows individuals with regular income to develop a plan to repay all or part of their debts over three to five years.
+Chapter 13 bankruptcy, also known as a "wage earner's plan," allows individuals with a regular income or another source of funds, to develop a plan to repay all or part of their debts over three to five years.
 You will need to propose a repayment plan to make installment payments to creditors over the specified plan period.

-This plan must be approved by the bankruptcy court.
-Unlike Chapter 7, Chapter 13 allows you to keep your property and catch up on missed mortgage or car payments.
+This plan must be approved by the Bankruptcy Court.
+Unlike Chapter 7, in a Chapter 13 you may be allowed to keep their non-exempt assets and catch up on missed mortgage or car payments, as long as you are able to make the minimum required Chapter 13 Plan payments.
 If you have valuable assets that you wish to keep, you should consider filing for Chapter 13.
-It can help you avoid foreclosure and repossession while managing your debt in a structured manner.
+It can help you avoid foreclosure and repossession, while managing your debt in a structured manner.

 Discharge